gofs-cli/mcp/README.md

   claude mcp add gofs -- $(go env GOPATH)/bin/mcp
 ```

-to add the mcp to only that project or run
+to add the mcp to only that project or from any directory run

 ```bash
   claude mcp add gofs --scope user -- $(go env GOPATH)/bin/mcp